-In 2016, NAMB expanded its efforts to engage and serve communities all across North America.
+In 2016, NAMB expanded its efforts to engage and serve communities all across North America by launching Send Relief, NAMB's compassion ministry arm.
 For years, NAMB's relief efforts have focused on disaster relief.
-The ministry of Disaster Relief has done much to shine the light of Christ in communities facing horrific tragedy.
-The yellow shirts of Disaster Relief volunteers have been a major testimony throughout North America about God's faithfulness and the passion of His Church.
+The ministry of Southern Baptist Disaster Relief (SBDR) has done much to shine the light of Christ in communities facing horrific tragedy.
+The yellow shirts of SBDR volunteers have been a major testimony throughout North America about God's faithfulness and the passion of His Church.